ForestGeneticsLab/DNA_Extraction_Protocol/README.md

 7. Pipette slowly off aqueous phase (don't suck up any of the middle proteins debris and bottom chloroform phases.
 8. Place the aqueous phase into a **new labeled Eppendorf tube**.
 9. Repeat steps 5-6: **Add 500 µL Chloroform: Isoamyl Alcohol** to the aqueous phase in the Eppendorf tube, **vortex** the tube, and **centrifuge for 5-10 minutes** at maximum speed.
 10. Pipette off **300 µL aqueous phase** (Do not suck up the protein or chloroform phase. (*Pay particular attention to the slight protein layer at this point.
 Your should have more than 300 µL aqueous phase.
-Pipetting less volume of aqueous phase helps avoiding other phases, which will improve quality of DNA.)
+Pipetting less volume of aqueous phase helps avoiding other phases, which will improve quality of DNA*.)
 11. Place the **300 µL aqueous phase** into a **new labeled Eppendorf tube**.
 12. Add 0.08 volumes (300 × 0.08 = ~**24 µL**) of cold 7.5 M **ammonium acetate** to each Eppendorf tube.
 13. Add 0.54 volume (300 × 0.54 = ~**162 µL**) of cold **isopropanol (2-propanal)** (*cold isopropanol precipitates DNA*) to each tube.